-Broken streetlight in Aliso Viejo.
-(Chris Ramirez/Lariat)
+A broken streetlight standing in Aliso Viejo.
+Chris Ramirez/Lariat

 Thousands of people were left without power during the massive heatwave that hit California this past weekend.
 Edison was forced to schedule blackouts throughout the state due to the excessive strain on the power grid.